 Double glazed windows

-Double glazed windows can reduce winter heat loss by up to 70 per cent, according to the Energy Smart Housing Manual.
+Double glazed windows can reduce winter heat loss by up to 70%, according to the Energy Smart Housing Manual.

 Double glazed windows have a sealed air space in between glazing layers that act like insulation and reduce the amount of heat entering or leaving the home.
 Double glazed windows also reduce noise pollution from outside the home.